Loading

 Salesforce is a pure CRM with service capabilities

 I've always had trouble defining how Salesforce's many cloud products differentiate.
-The Sales Cloud CRM is the standard product I usually have in mind when I talk about Salesforce (and it's the one I have the most experience with), while Service Cloud is essentially a module designed on top of the flagship CRM.
-Both offerings are priced identically, and combining them into the Sales and Service package only upcharges $25 at most and allows you to easily switch between the Sales and Service modules.
+The Sales Cloud CRM is the standard product I usually have in mind when I talk about Salesforce (and it's the one I have the most experience with), while Service Cloud is essentially an ITSM-esque module designed on top of the flagship CRM.
+Both offerings are priced identically and can be accessed interchangeably from the same dashboard.

 This is all to say that even Salesforce's service offering is a CRM at its core.
 That means it can handle some elements of an ITSM, but it's designed more for sales and service agents and less for IT teams.
 We're talking things like automated case management, knowledge management, knowledge generation, order management, lead capturing, omnichannel communication, and live chat.
 Meanwhile, Sales Cloud offers more sales-focused functionality along the lines of lead management, contact management, sales pipeline management, lead tracking, and reporting.